CFPL (AM)

-CFPL is a radio station owned by Corus Entertainment and based in London, Ontario, Canada.
-Transmitter power is 10,000 watts daytime, 5,000 watts nighttime.
-Broadcast frequency is 980 AM.
-CFPL uses a four-tower directional antenna with differing patterns during the day and night.
-The station primarily airs news, and talk programming, as well as London Knights hockey and Toronto Blue Jays games.
-The studios are located in downtown London, while its transmitter is located south of London at Wellington Road and Scotland Drive.
-After the closure of rival station Newstalk 1290 CJBK, which also once served London, CFPL is the only all-news radio station left in the city.
+CFPL (980 kHz) is a commercial radio station licensed to London, Ontario, Canada.
+It is owned by Corus Entertainment and it broadcasts a talk radio format.
+The station's studios and offices are located at Wellington Street and King Street in downtown London.

+The transmitter is located south of London at Wellington Road and Scotland Drive.

 History

+Early years

-Originally CJGC, the station first went on the air on approximately 698 kHz, at a time when wavelength was usually used rather than frequency.
-It later changed to 910 kHz, then, to avoid interference from a Mexican station on 909, moved to 595 kHz, which it maintained until it merged with CKOK Windsor to become CKLW in April 1933.
-During the 1920s and early 1930s, CJGC airtime was used from time to time by CNRL, a phantom station of the Canadian National Railways.
+CFPL is among the oldest stations in Canada.
+It signed on the air on September 30, 1922.
+The original call sign was CJGC.
+Before the AM radio dial was set as it is today, the station broadcast on approximately 698 kilocycles or 430 metres, at a time when wavelength was usually used rather than frequency.
+It later changed to 910 kHz.

+Then, to avoid interference from a Mexican station on 909, it moved to 595 kHz.
+It stayed on that frequency until it merged with CKOK Windsor to become CKLW in April 1933.
+During the 1920s and early 1930s, CJGC airtime was used occasionally by CNRL, a phantom station of the Canadian National Railways.